Home Compare BATS.L vs MMM

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BATS.L: STOXX 600, MMM: Russell 1000).

-This is not just a one-metric split: both growth and stability materially support the lead.
-British American Tobacco p.l.c. leads by 18 points on the overall comparison score.
+Most of the visible separation comes from stability.
+British American Tobacco p.l.c. leads by 10 points on the overall comparison score.

 Trajectory Similarity